mislam1-lab/documentation/README-AUTOSCALING.md

 With auto-scaling, AWS automatically adjusts the number of instances to meet demand, adding capacity during peak times and removing unnecessary instances when demand falls.

+**High Avilability**
+when a instances fail the autoscaling group would replace it the instance so it front end can continue working.
 Sizing terminology:

 Scale out → add more instances